oliverhext/py3PentTest/README.md

 You can do in in the Terminal to create a linux executable or cmd line for windows

+pyinstaller --onefile client.py

+It this save the file in the dist directory

 pyinstaller -F -w client.py

 # Alternative make of exe using cx_Freeze (THIS VERSION AVOIDS AV DETECTION BETTER)